Expected Performance of Cosmic Muon Veto Detector: Hits, Cluster and Supercluster Formation

-The fake rate in the efficiency measurements has to be less than $10^{-5}$ in order to achieve the desired veto efficiency.
-The SiPMs are categorized as noisy under two conditions, $(i)$ during simulation, a signal of SiPM is found to be originated from noise and $(ii)$ a muon signal falls below the threshold and, after incorporating noise, the total signal surpasses this threshold.
-While combining the four SiPM belonging to the same scintillator, the hit is marked as noisy if three or more SiPMs are noisy.
-A cluster is not noisy if it has at least one valid muon hit with a signal above the threshold.
-Thus, if all the hits compromising a cluster are noisy then the cluster is marked noisy.
-Moreover if two or more clusters in a supercluster originate from noise then the supercluster is marked noisy.
+The fake rate in the efficiency measurements has to be less than $10^{-5}$ to achieve the desired veto efficiency.
+The SiPMs are categorized as noisy under two conditions, $(i)$ during simulation, a signal of SiPM is found to originate from noise and $(ii)$ a muon signal falls below the threshold and, after incorporating noise, the total signal surpasses this threshold.
+While combining the four SiPMs belonging to the same EPS, the hit is marked as noisy if three or more SiPMs are noisy.
+If all the hits comprising a cluster are noisy then the cluster is marked noisy.
+Moreover, if two or more clusters in a supercluster originate from noise then the supercluster is marked noisy.
 This identification helps to estimate the fake rate originating from intrinsic SiPM noise.

-\section{Reconstruction and extrapolation of muon tracks}
+\section{Reconstruction and Extrapolation of Muon Tracks}

-The miniICAL simulation algorithm employs a two-step process for track reconstruction, consisting of a track finding algorithm followed by a track fitting algorithm.
+The miniICAL simulation algorithm employs a two-step process for track reconstruction, consisting of a track-finding algorithm followed by a track-fitting algorithm.
 The track fitting algorithm uses information about the local magnetic field to reconstruct both the momentum and charge of the muon.
 The Kalman filter-based track fitting algorithm is used to estimate the track parameters and its error matrix \cite{Bhattacharya:2014tha}.
-However, in the absence of the magnetic field the track fitting algorithm is based on the linear least-square method \cite{Pal:2014tre}.
-The track fitting algorithm provides an estimate of fitted-track parameters $x$, $y$, $\frac{dx}{dz}$, $\frac{dy}{dz}$ (also $\frac{q}{P}$ in presence of magnetic field) at the topmost RPC plane having a valid signal.

-The next step is the extrapolation of the reconstructed track towards the veto walls, which also is done in two-steps: inside the magnetic field region (inside the upper iron layers), the tracks are extrapolated using the prediction step of Kalman-filter based algorithm in order to propagate track parameters outside the topmost iron layer, where the magnetic field is negligible.
+However, in the absence of the magnetic field, a simplified linear least-square method is implemented \cite{Pal:2014tre}.
+The track fitting algorithm provides an estimate of fitted-track parameters, $x$, $y$, $\frac{dx}{dz}$, $\frac{dy}{dz}$ (also charge$/$momentum ratio in presence of magnetic field) at the topmost RPC plane having a valid signal.
+The next step is the extrapolation of the reconstructed track towards the veto walls, which also is done in two steps: inside the magnetic field region (inside the upper iron layers), the tracks are extrapolated using the prediction step of Kalman-filter based algorithm to propagate track parameters outside the topmost iron layer, where the magnetic field is negligible.
 Subsequently, beyond the iron layer, we employ a simple line-plane intersection technique.